LAYA – GASA

 Overnight in Paro.

-Take a day walk to the ‘Tiger’s Nest’, the sacred Taktshang monastery which clings to the rock face 900 metres above the valley floor.
-Guru Rinpoche is said to have flown to the site riding on a tigress.
-He subsequently meditated here for three months.
-It is one of Bhutan’s most holy sites and draws pilgrims not only from Bhutan but also from neighbouring Buddhist countries.
+It is one of Bhutan’s most holy sites and draws pilgrims from Bhutan and neighboring Buddhist countries.
 You can have lunch at the Taktshang cafeteria from where you get a spectacular view of the monastery.
-If there is any time left for sightseeing after your hike your guide will suggest something for you to see.
+If there is any time left for sightseeing after your hike, your guide will suggest something for you to see.

 Overnight in Paro.

-Note: Laya Gasa trek route: originally it was a 6-hour walk to the first day’s camp at Shana, but now a farm road has been built and the journey can be done by vehicle in a couple of hours.
-In theory it is possible to drive to the end of the farm road and hike to the second day’s camp at Soi Thangthangkha all in one day, but this creates difficulties, as there is then not sufficient time to acclimatise.
-Walking along the farm road is unappealing; so instead we recommend a second acclimatisation hike at Chele La near Paro, climbing high during the day to aid acclimatisation, then return to Paro.
-The next morning drive to the camp at Shana and start the hike from there giving you more time to adjust to the altitude before you climb towards base camp at Jangothang.
-This is our recommended approach to the start of the trek.
+Note: Laya Gasa trek route: originally, it was a 6-hour walk to the first day’s camp at Shana, but now a farm road has been built, and we will complete the journey in a couple of hours.
+In theory it is possible to drive to the end of the farm road and hike to the second day’s camp at Soi Thangthangkha all in one day, but this creates difficulties, as there is then not sufficient time to acclimatize.

+The main temple houses ancient statues of Chenrezig and Guru Rinpoche, among others.
+After visiting the nunnery, you can return to the car, which takes around 15 minutes.
 Anything you don’t need to carry with you will be driven safely to Punakha to await your arrival.

 Overnight in Paro.

-Early in the morning drive about 2 hours through farm road to Shana, where you will start your trek.
-We ascend through the river valley and beautiful pine and rhododendron forests.
-Sadly much of the forest has been cut to make way for electricity to be run to Jangothang and Lingshi – the sight of fallen trees is a reminder of the cost of progress.
 We stop for lunch by the first bridge over the river and then continue to follow the right bank for a couple of hours until we reach a junction of two valleys, marked by a stupa.
-Here we turn north towards Mount Jomolhari, which can be seen from the top of the valley.
-Our camp will be at 3680 metres.
+Here, we turn north towards Mount Jomolhari, which can be seen from the top of the valley.
+Our camp will be at 3680 meters.
 (19 km, 8 to 9 hours)

 Overnight in camp.

-The path passes a small, border army post where the valley begins to widen again and we leave the forest behind.
-Enjoy views of snow-capped peaks, high mountain ridges and yaks and yak herders.
+The path passes a small, border army post where the valley begins to widen again, and we leave the forest behind.
+Enjoy views of snow-capped peaks, high mountain ridges, and yaks and yak herders.
 We will stop for lunch in a small hamlet where the family will welcome us.
 You can also stop to visit a small local school at Soe, before reaching Jangothang.
-From here it is not far to reach camp, which is in a beautiful grassy meadow beneath a ruined fortress at the base of Mount Jomolhari (4040 m).
-(19 km, 6 hours)

 Overnight in camp.